Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 products:
  - React
  - Express
- - azure-active-directory
+ - microsoft-entra-id
  - msal-js
  - passport-azure-ad
 platform: JavaScript
-endpoint: AAD v2.0
+endpoint: ME-ID v2.0
 urlFragment: ms-identity-javascript-react-tutorial
 name: Add authorization using App roles to a React single-page app that signs-in users and calls a protected Node.js Web Api
 description: Add authorization using App roles to a React single-page app that signs-in users and calls a protected Node.js Web Api